 Most members gain chartership two or three years after graduating.
 Although not all librarians have chartership, there are many benefits and it may open up new career opportunities.

 Fellowship, the highest level of professional registration available, is open to those who hold a senior position within a library service or have made a significant contribution to the profession.
 For full details, see CILIP’s Professional Registration.

 Short courses for CPD are provided by undergraduate and postgraduate course providers in a range of subject areas.
 Research degrees are also available in areas such as library and information science.

 You may also be sent on in-house or external courses to develop specialist skills in areas such as:

 - library and information management

 - working with children and young people.

 Geographical mobility and a willingness to change posts are essential for promotion and career progression.
 You may need to move between jobs in order to experience more than one type of work or setting, and it may be the case that promotion involves a change of employer or location.

 Large libraries often have a clear structure for promotion to management positions with responsibility for a specific subject, service or site.
 Such positions usually require a number of years of professional experience.
-Managers can be responsible for particular areas of library service, for example, services to minority groups, or take overall responsibility for a specific area, such as acquisitions.
+Managers can be responsible for particular areas of library service, for example, services to minority groups or children, or take overall responsibility for a specific area, such as acquisitions.